Skip to content

 © Federico Facchin

-I have always read that whale sharks are filter feeders, and they cruise the oceans looking for plankton.
-Here in the Ningaloo Reef we had two coral spawning events in the last couple of weeks and that is exactly what they are looking for!
-It is a juvenile, just about 6 meters long but they can grow twice as much.
-A young Whale shark like this can eat up to 45 pounds (about 20kg) of plankton every day.
-The whale shark, the biggest fish in the world, starts taking his bites, fully engulfed in the thousands of fish, and then popping out on the other side of the bait ball.
-He would then turn around like a jumbo jet and go for it again, and again and again.
+I have always read that whale sharks are filter feeders and that they cruise the oceans looking for plankton.
+Here in the Ningaloo Reef, we had two coral spawning events in the last couple of weeks, and that is exactly what they are looking for!
+It is a juvenile, just about six meters long, but they can grow twice as large.
+A young whale shark like this can eat up to 45 pounds (about 20 kg) of plankton every day.

 And for the second time in a few hours, the ocean proved me wrong, and I had to quickly update my knowledge of these animals as well.